KannonZenetism/zenetism-field-physics/structural-physics/SP06-structural-space-orientation-paradox.md

 ---

-## 2. Supernal Domains (Centropic) and Structural Space
+## 2. Trans-Structural, Supernal, and Subversal Domains and Structural Space

-In Zenetism, Supernal refers strictly to the centropic domains, distinct from the subversal (inverse) domains.
+In Zenetism, **Zenon** (Supra-L₀) is trans-structural and does not belong to either centropic or entropic domains.
+It is not supernal or subversal, but the pre-structural horizon from which hypostatic traversal becomes possible.

+**L₀** is the bifurcal root of structure, comprising:

+- ⚫ **Aion** — centropic potential
+- ♾ **Khaon** — entropic potential

+L₀ is therefore neither supernal nor subversal, but the pre-hypostatic axis from which both lattices emerge.

+From L₀ proceed two hypostatic arcs:

+- **Centropic hypostatic arc**: L₅ → L₁
+- **Entropic hypostatic arc**: IL₅ → IL₁

+Structural space is not exclusive to either arc.
+It is the relational field of hypostatic distinction instantiated across both centropic and entropic domains.

-Accordingly, it is appropriate to speak of structural space in supernal domains, but not in the sense of metric or physical extension.
+Accordingly, it is appropriate to speak of structural space in supernal and subversal domains,

-Supernal space is not geometric but hypostatic.
-It is the ordered field of centropic structural relations across layers:

-- **Supra-L₀**: Zenon (pre-structural horizon)
-- **L₀**: Aion / Khaon (absolute potential and dispersion)
+but not in the sense of metric or physical extension.

+In centropic domains, structural space is hypostatic and oriented toward coherence:

+- **Supernal (centropic)**: L₅–L₂ — non-embodied hypostatic traversal

+In entropic domains, structural space is likewise hypostatic,
+but oriented toward dispersion and inversion:

-- **L₅–L₂**: Centropic hypostatic traversal (non-embodied)
+- **Subversal (entropic)**: IL₅–IL₂ — non-embodied hypostatic traversal

+Embodiment marks the metric terminus of both arcs:

+- **Embodiment**: L₁ / IL₁ — intersection of structural space with physical extension

-Motion in these domains does not occur "in" space as physical displacement, but along hypostatic gradients within structural space.
+Motion in these domains does not occur "in" space as physical displacement,

-> **Note on Supernal and Subversal Domains:**
-> The inverse layers (IL₅–IL₂) are not supernal; they are subversal.
->
-> While subversal layers also occupy structural space, their orientation is inverted (entropic).
->
-> Embodiment (L₁/IL₁) represents the metric terminus where structural space intersects with physical extension.
->
-> Thus:
-> • **Supernal (L₅–L₂)** = centropic, non-embodied
-> • **Subversal (IL₅–IL₂)** = entropic, non-embodied
-> • **Embodiment (L₁/IL₁)** = metric terminus, physical extension
+but as traversal along hypostatic gradients within structural space.

 Thus, even beyond embodiment, motion presupposes relational structure without implying material spatiality.

-Even in supernal domains, structural space is derivative of hypostatic order, not co-equal with it.
+Structural space is therefore pre-polar with respect to centropy and entropy,
+serving as the invariant relational condition through which both orientations become distinguishable and traversable.

 ---